welteki/docs.actuated.dev/docs/faq.md

 Actuated is a managed service operated by OpenFaaS Ltd, registered company number: 11076587.

-It has both a Software as a Service (SaaS) component ("Actuated") and an agent ("Actuated agent").
+It has both a Software as a Service (SaaS) component ("Actuated") and an agent ("Actuated Agent"), which runs on an ("Actuated Host") supplied by the customer.

-The SaaS collects and stores:
+The SaaS portion collects and stores:

 * Job events for the organisation where a label of "actuated*" is found, including:
     * Organisation name